ElDEEB21/OpenCV-Learning/README.md

 │   ├── 📁 Photos/                 # Sample images used in exercises
 │   ├── 📁 Videos/                 # Sample videos for practice
 │   └── 📁 models/                 # Trained models and data files
-└── 📁 02-OpenCV-University/        # 🔄 Current: OpenCV University course materials
+└── 📁 02-OpenCV-Bootcamp/          # 🔄 Current: OpenCV Bootcamp course materials
-    └── (To be organized as I progress through the course)
+    └── (To be organized as I progress through the course modules)
 ```

 ## Learning Progress